Cuba584/main-site/README.md

 ## Deploying Site Changes

-1. Before deploying, merge `master` and `with_assets`, including the most updated video assets for the site.

-2. Pushing to the `master` branch will automatically deploy changes to the site.
+1. Pushing to the `master` branch will automatically deploy changes to the site.
 You can also check progress of the deployment and push other branches to deployment in the Heroku dashboard.

-3. The site is located at [cubayouth.herokuapp.com](cubayouth.herokuapp.com).
+2. The site is located at [cubayouth.herokuapp.com](cubayouth.herokuapp.com).

 ## Updating Articles